-The Americans with Disabilities Act establishes which buildings and public structures must be compliant with the Americans with Disabilities Act (“ADA”) and be accessible to those with disabilities.
+The Americans with Disabilities Act (ADA) establishes which buildings and public structures must be compliant and be accessible to those with disabilities.
 In general, most commercial buildings and public areas which are open to the public must provide accessibility under the Americans with Disabilities Act.
 Commercial buildings are regularly and consistently regarded as a “place of public accommodation.”
 Determining whether a place meets this standard is oftentimes more difficult than one would expect.